MarcoFurlan99/Marco_code_final/UNet/README.md

 # U-Net

-This is the code for the U-Net!
+This is the code for the U-Net! (from https://arxiv.org/abs/1505.04597)

 An example of use is shown in "example.ipynb".

 The original code is from https://github.com/milesial/Pytorch-UNet [^1].